-There are Tax Proposals to amend the Tax Act to enact rules similar to the foregoing in respect of non-Canadian non-U.S. investors.
-Pursuant to these proposals, the Partnership (or dealers through which Limited Partners hold their Units) would be required to have procedures in place to identify accounts held by residents of foreign countries (other than the U.S.) or by certain entities the "controlling persons" of which are resident in such foreign countries and to report required information to the CRA.
+Effective July 1, 2017, the Tax Act was amended such that it now contains rules similar to the foregoing in respect of non-Canadian non-U.S. investors (the "CRS Legislation").
+Pursuant to the CRS Legislation, the Partnership (or dealers through which Limited Partners hold their Units) would be required to have procedures in place to identify accounts held by residents of foreign countries (other than the U.S.) or by certain entities the "controlling persons" of which are resident in such foreign countries and to report required information to the CRA.
 Such information would be exchanged on a reciprocal, bilateral basis with the foreign jurisdictions in which the account holders or such controlling persons are resident.
-Under these proposals, after June 30, 2017, Limited Partners will be required to provide certain information regarding their investment in the Partnership for the purpose of such information exchange (which information exchange is expected to occur beginning in May 2018).
+Under the CRS Legislation, after June 30, 2017, Limited Partners will be required to provide certain information regarding their investment in the Partnership for the purpose of such information exchange (which information exchange is expected to occur beginning in May 2018).

-OUÉBEC INCOME TAX CONSIDERATIONS
+QUÉBEC INCOME TAX CONSIDERATIONS